-Cash includes restricted cash consisting of cash denominated in Euros plus accumulated interest held in an escrow account.
-The total balance denominated in Euros is $\notin 6,223$ (March 31, 2017 - $\notin 6,223$), which translates to \$9,173 Canadian dollars at September 30, 2017 (March 31, 2017 - \$8,868).
+Cash includes restricted cash consisting of cash denominated in Euros held in an escrow account with a German bank as security for the charter of the passenger and freight ferry - the MV Atlantic Vision.
+The charter agreement signed in August 2017 requires the continuation of the established escrow account equivalent to six months of charter fees until the end of the charter in November 2018.
+The total balance denominated in Euros is 66,222 (March 31, 2018 - 66,222), which translates to \$9,346 Canadian dollars at September 30, 2018 (March 31, 2018 - 99,873).